swayblend/Crypto-Shug-Skullz/README.md

 - For Polygon Mainnet: `truffle migrate --reset --network matic`

 ### 3. Verify your contracts
-- For Rinkeby testnet: `truffle run verify OpenPunks --network rinkeby`
+- For Rinkeby testnet: `truffle run verify CryptoShugSkullz --network rinkeby`
-- For Polygon Mainnet: `truffle run verify OpenPunks --network matic`
+- For Polygon Mainnet: `truffle run verify CryptoShugSkullz --network matic`

 ## Preparing for Frontend Deployment
 ### 1. Create or Login to your GitHub account